cycfi/elements/docs/layout.md

 <img width="60%" height="60%" src="{{ site.url }}/elements/assets/images/layout/flow.png">

-The child elements arranged in a `flow` composite are automatically re-flowed (re-layout) when the view size changes.
+The child elements arranged in a `flow` composite are automatically re-flowed (re-lay-out) when the view size changes.

 To have elements laid out using `flow`, you need to make a `flow_composite`.